The Emperor Jones: 1926 revival

-The show was again revived in 1926 at the Mayfair Theatre in Manhattan, with Gilpin again starring as Jones and also directing the show.
+The show was again revived in 1926 at the Mayfair Theatre in Manhattan, with Gilpin again starring as Jones and also co-directing the show with James Light.
 The production, which ran for 61 performances, is noted for the acting debut of a young Moss Hart as Smithers.

 Federal Theatre Project

 The Federal Theatre Project of the Works Progress Administration launched several productions of the play in cities across the United States, including a production with marionettes in Los Angeles in 1938.

 Recent productions

 In 1980 Richard Negri directed a production at the Royal Exchange, Manchester with Pete Postlethwaite and Albie Woodington.

 The Wooster Group started to develop a production of the play in 1992 through a series of work in progress showings.
 The finished piece opened in 1993 at The Performing Garage.
 As part of its postdramatic aesthetics, this staging was notable for having an actor play the part of Jones who was female, white, and performed in blackface (Kate Valk).
 Blackface had been a suggestion for the original production, which O'Neill vetoed.

 In 2005 Thea Sharrock directed the play, with Paterson Joseph in the title role, for the Bush Theatre in London.
 The audience looked down into a sand-filled pit.
 The claustrophic effect was admired by Michael Billington among others.
 The production transferred to the Olivier auditorium at The National Theatre, London, in 2007.

 New York's Irish Repertory Theatre staged a 2009 revival, which received positive reviews.
 John Douglas Thompson portrayed Jones.